cultuurnet/stoplight-docs-best-practices/docs/creating-a-stoplight-project.md

 Run the [configure-ci.sh script](https://github.com/cultuurnet/stoplight-ci#configure-cish) provided on GitHub inside a local clone of your newly created repository.
 This will automatically add a README, install the necessary packages for linting, configuration files for the linting tools, configuration for GitHub Actions, a pull request template, etc.

+Make sure to commit and push the resulting changes afterward!

 > You will need npm 7+ and yarn to run the configure-ci.sh script

 ## Step 3